If you’ve ever taken out a business loan, you may see what is called a UCC filing statement on your business credit report.

-When obtaining funding, the lender will “perfect” a filing as part of the contractual loan agreement to protect their interests.
+A UCC filing is used to protect the interests of lenders when working with commercial borrowers.
+When obtaining funding, a lender will “perfect” a UCC-1 filing as part of the contractual loan agreement to protect their interests.
 The debtor and lender must agree on the assets that may be seized before the contract is completed, therefore satisfying the Uniform Commercial Code.

 Who Uses UCC Filings?

-What Does a UCC-1 Filing Mean for Your Business’s Credit Score?
+Is a UCC Filing Bad for Your Business Credit Score?

-This depends on a few things.
-If there is a UCC filing on your credit report and you make all payments on the loan, there is no cause for concern.
-The presence of one on your business’s credit report is common, with hundreds of thousands filed in each state across the U.S. It will not affect the score itself and is only there to let the business owner and any lenders know that a lien is in place.
+If there is a UCC-1 financing statement on your credit report and you make all payments on the loan it was derived from, there is no cause for concern.
+The presence of the lien on your company’s credit report is common, with hundreds of thousands filed in each state throughout the U.S. It won’t affect your credit score itself and is only there to let the business owner and any lenders know that a lien is in place.

-Can a UCC Filing Affect Your Ability to Secure a Business Loan?
+Can a UCC-1 Filing Affect Your Ability to Secure a Business Loan?

-When applying for a small business loan, UCC-1 filings are one of the factors that a lender can consider when determining whether a business owner qualifies for funding.
-Lenders can be cautious or even deny loans to applicants with active liens, especially if they are in default.
+When applying for a small business loan, UCC-1 filings are one of the factors that a lender considers when determining whether a business owner qualifies for funding.
+Lenders can be cautious or even deny loans to applicants with active liens, especially if they were in default.

-Previous loans in default and derogatory credit items aside, it is possible that filings for loans in good standing can still affect your business’s creditworthiness.
+Previous loans in default and derogatory credit items aside, it is possible that filings for loans in good standing can still affect your company’s creditworthiness.

 First, find out if your business has any active UCC filings reported against it.
 Check your business’s credit report or head to the website of your state’s Secretary of State office.
 You will be able to find active liens and address any issues from there.

-According to the Cornell Legal Information Institute, a UCC filing is effective for 5 years after the initial agreement.
-If the terms of the loan have not yet been paid off, however, the responsibility is on the lender to file an extension.
-During that time, it will stay on your business’s credit report and be visible to other potential lenders.
+According to Cornell Law School’s Legal Information Institute, a UCC filing is effective for 5 years after the initial agreement.
+If the terms of the loan haven’t been paid off, however, the responsibility is on the lender to file an extension.
+During that time, it will stay on your business’s credit report and be visible to potential lenders.